orioli/sound-transparency-Koh-Block-test/README.md

-# sound transparency Koh block-test
+# Sound transparency Koh block-test

 Experimental data Koh block test used to compare cognitive performance for sound transparency ON/OFF